-There are 12 scholarships available for pursuing a Criminal Justice major as of December 2025.
-You can find tens of Criminal Justice scholarships available for high school senior, college, post-graduate, college senior, college sophomore, high school freshman, college freshman, and high school sophomores.
-Some prominent Criminal Justice scholarships for students include the Kush Arora Federal Justice Reform Scholarship, the Ritchie-Jennings Memorial Scholarship, and the Frederick V. Hoyet Sr. and Jr. Memorial Scholarship Fund.
-You can find Criminal Justice scholarships for pursuing your graduate school or undergraduate.
+There are 12 scholarships available for pursuing a Criminal Justice major as of January 2026.
+You can find tens of Criminal Justice scholarships available for college, high school senior, post-graduate, college senior, college sophomore, high school freshman, college freshman, and high school sophomores.
+Some prominent Criminal Justice scholarships for students include the Justice Hero Scholarship, the Criminal Justice Changemaker Scholarship, and the Jim Andrews Scholarship.
+You can find Criminal Justice scholarships for pursuing your undergraduate or graduate school.

 You can find scholarship financial aid for studying Criminal Justice by using a scholarship search engine like Scholarships That Work, which has 12 Criminal Justice scholarships with an average award amount of $2,104.
-You can also find scholarships to pursue Criminal Justice by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Kush Arora Attorney at Law, the Association of Certified Fraud Examiners, the Pittsburgh Foundation, or the Hancock County Community Foundation.
+You can also find scholarships to pursue Criminal Justice by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Course Hero, the Varghese Summersett PLLC, the Hancock County Community Foundation, or the Association of Certified Fraud Examiners.

 To apply for scholarships in Criminal Justice, you will need to fill out the scholarship application form on the scholarship page.
 For eight of these scholarships, you will need to submit an essay.
 Several Criminal Justice scholarships require a resume, and one award require letters of recommendation.
 The GPA requirements for Criminal Justice scholarships vary between a 2.5 and 3.0 minimum GPA.

 Yes, there is one scholarship specifically for minority students who want to pursue Criminal Justice or Humanities & Social Sciences.
-Applicants who identify as Asian are eligible for these scholarships, like the Kush Arora Federal Justice Reform Scholarship.
+Applicants who identify as Asian are eligible for these scholarships, like the Justice Hero Scholarship.

 All students who plan on studying or majoring in Criminal Justice are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Criminal Justice scholarships may vary, so be sure to read the scholarship listing carefully.
 One scholarship for Criminal Justice majors is specifically open to applicants who identify as Asian students.